-I was fortunate enough to attend this year’s Ecsite conference, the largest science communication conference in Europe, which was hosted by the Natural History and Science Museum of the University of Porto and Ciência Viva Network in Portugal.
+I was fortunate enough to attend this year’s Ecsite conference, which was hosted by the Natural History and Science Museum of the University of Porto and Ciência Viva Network in Portugal.

 The theme of the festival was ‘Life is Everywhere’, which was celebrated, explored and interrogated by over 1,000 delegates across three days of key note speeches, seminars, workshops, talks and debates.
 The sessions contemplated everything from how science engagement can enliven communities and sow the seeds of global citizenship, to what innovations are simmering behind the scenes of our museums and science centres.

 Over the three days, I attended 20 sessions, networking events and socials.
-Whilst I’d love to tell you everything I came away with, I’ll instead select three highlight sessions to share with you.
+While I’d love to tell you everything I came away with, I’ll instead select three highlight sessions to share with you.

 1) Touring exhibitions across the world